lhy0718/lhy0718.github.io/_posts/2025-03-05-[Paper Review] Evaluating Intention Detection Capability of Large Language Models in Persuasive Dialogues (ACL 2024).md

   - Persona-based Dialogue
 ---

-Abstract: The study explores intention detection in persuasive multi-turn dialogues using large language models, highlighting the importance of conversational history and incorporating face acts to analyze intentions effectively.
+Summary: The study explores intention detection in persuasive multi-turn dialogues using large language models, highlighting the importance of conversational history and incorporating face acts to analyze intentions effectively.

 ---